 The applicant must submit the application for restitutio in integrum in the language, or in one of the languages, of the proceedings in which the failure to meet the time limit occurred.
-For example, in the registration procedure, this is the correspondence language indicated in the application; in the opposition procedure, it is the language of the opposition procedure; and in the renewal procedure, it is any of the Office's five languages.
+For example, in the EUTM registration procedure, this is the correspondence language indicated in the application; in the RCD registration procedure this is the language used for filing the application or the second language indicated by the applicant in the application; in the opposition procedure, it is the language of the opposition procedure; in the RCD invalidity procedure, it is the language of the invalidity procedure (Article 98(4) CDR); and in the renewal procedure, it is any of the Office's five languages.